ysharplanguage/FastJsonParser/README.md

     bool
     string

-In this case of, say, "loosely typed" deserialization, you may ask: "But what about the JSON number literals in the input?"
+In this case of, say, "loosely typed" deserialization, you may ask: "But what about the JSON number literals in the input - why turning them into *strings*?"

 I would ask in turn: "In absence of more specific type information about the deserialization target, who's likely best placed to decide whether the number in